-From the 1930s to the 1960s, Frank Smith ran a haulage service from this site, which was often known locally as "Smith's Garage".
-He was the proprietor of Smith's (Burton Latimer) Transport Services Ltd, and operated a daily service to London and the Midlands from his premises in Rosebery Street and would provide coaches for factory and club outings.
+The business started in 1929 when Frank Smith took over the haulage business of his step-father William Henry Lovett.
+From the 1930s to the 1960s, he ran a haulage service from this site, which was often known locally as "Smith's Garage".
+Smith's (Burton Latimer) Transport Services Ltd. operated a daily service to London and the Midlands from his premises in Rosebery Street and would provide coaches for factory and club outings.

 An advert from 1959